intellectmind/Cobblemon-Ranked/README.md

 ### ⚠️ Current Limitations

 - Only **singles** mode is supported
-- Certain abilities, items, and effects may not work properly
+- Certain items and skill effects may not take effect
 - Players from the same server **won’t be matched together**

 ### 🌐 Cross-Server Commands